ELABDELLAOUI-HAJAR/alx-low_level_programming/0x02-functions_nested_loops/README.md

 7-print_last_digit.c : function to prints the last digit of a number.
 8-24_hours.c : function to print every minute of the day of Jack Bauer.
 9-times_table.c : function to print the 9 times table, starting with 0.
+10-main.c : function that return tha addition of 2 integers.